Unique factorisation, refinement properties, and notions of extensivity

 Centrality, abelianess, and the commutativity of finite products with coequalisers

-This project builds upon the papers given below.
+This project builds upon the following papers:

 $$ C_1\rightrightarrows X_1 \rightarrow Q_1 \quad \text{and} \quad C_2\rightrightarrows X_2 \rightarrow Q_2 $$